MarcusBarnes/mik/README.md

 ## Current status

-So far, we have "toolchains" (complete sets of MIK code) for converting CONTENTdm newspapers and multi-file PDFs into Islandora import packages.
-We also have a toolchain for creating import packages from CSV metadata files and content files on a local filesystem.
-We are now focusing on toolchains for CONTENTdm single-file objects, then after that, CONTENTdm books objects.
+So far, we have "toolchains" (complete sets of MIK metadata parsers, file getters, etc.) for converting the following into Islandora import packages:

+* CONTENTdm newspapers
+* CONTENTdm multi-file PDFs
+* CONTENTdm single-file objects
+* CSV metadata and content files from a local filesystem

+We are now focusing on toolchains for remaining CONTENTdm object types.

 ## Development